-To order imprinted items, enter the total number of cards (not packages) you want to order in the box below.
-It does not have to be a multiple of the package quantity, but it does have to be at least 30.
+When ordering imprinted items, enter the total number of individual cards (not packages) you want to order in the box below.
+It does not have to be a multiple of the package quantity, but it does have to be at least 20.

-The price calculated below includes cards and imprinting fees.
+The selection below includes the card itself and applicable imprinting fees.

 Size (in inches):

 "The Holy Family" icon is beautifully painted in iconographic style, but the composition is from western rather than from eastern Christianity.
 The young Christ Emmanuel is surrounded in love by Mary and Joseph.
 The Holy Family serves as an example and a reminder of the importance of family in both human and divine existence.

 Icon holy cards are 3" x 5", a convenient size for use as gifts or bookmarks.
 The backs are blank except for a faint colophon at the bottom, leaving plenty of room for custom imprinting with your own message.